 In the photic zones oxygen is produced by macroalgae and plants, that consume carbon dioxide and nutrients.
 O_2 decreases with depth due to decline of photosynthetic activity and oxidation of organic matter, whereas CO_2 and nutrients increase due to respiration and increased solubility (high P and low T).
 Min of O_2 and max of CO_2 and nutrients is achieved at about 1000 m.
-Below this threshold, nutrients remain stable, O_2 slightly increases due to oxygenation from the surface through currents, and CO_2 slightly decreases due to reduced respiration rates (rarefaction of organisms)
+Below this threshold, nutrients remain stable, O_2 slightly increases due to reduced respiration rates (rarefaction of organisms)